aka7/puppet-modules/users/README.md

 ## Reference

-This is a modication of torrancew-accounts module. which I found useful but had few limitations on what I wanted to achieve.
+This is a modification of torrancew-accounts module. which I found useful but had few limitations on what I wanted to achieve.
 for example,
 - I wanted to define all users in one place, as virtual resource. and realize the user on each node / hostgroup in foreman smart class param.
 - have a way to add muttiple ssh_keys